bfraser/puppet-grafana/README.md

  - Keys that contains dots (like auth.google) need to be quoted.
  - The order of the keys in this hash is the same as they will be written to the configuration file.
 So settings that do not fall under a section will have to come before any sections in the hash.

+#####`install_dir`

+The installation directory to be used with the 'archive' install method.
+Defaults to '/opt/grafana'.

+#####`install_method`

+Controls which method to use for installing Grafana.
+Valid options are: 'archive', 'docker' and 'package'.
+The default is 'package'.
+If you wish to use the 'docker' installation method, you will need to include the 'docker' class in your node's manifest / profile.

+#####`package_name`

+The name of the package managed with the 'package' install method.
+Defaults to 'grafana'.

+#####`package_source`

+The download location of a package to be used with the 'package' install method.
+Defaults to the URL of the latest version of Grafana available at the time of module release.

+#####`service_name`

+The name of the service managed with the 'archive' and 'package' install methods.
+Defaults to 'grafana'.

+#####`version`

+The version of Grafana to install and manage.
+Defaults to the latest version of Grafana available at the time of module release.

 ##Limitations

-This module has been tested on Ubuntu 14.04, using the 'docker' and 'package' installation methods.
+This module has been tested on Ubuntu 14.04, using each of the 'archive', docker' and 'package' installation methods.
 Other configurations should work with minimal, if any, additional effort.

 ##Copyright and License